-We make a predawn start and plan on rounding the corner above camp to catch sunrise on the east face and continue on to Iceberg Lake where the rough trail ends.
+This route offers a mostly non-technical way to and from the summit.
+We make a predawn start and plan on rounding the corner above camp to catch sunrise on the East Face and continue on to Iceberg Lake where the rough trail ends.

 The condition of this section depends very much upon the time of the year.
 In early season it will be snow-filled and may require the use of crampons, ice axes and rope.
 In late season the snow has melted out and we are climbing loose talus and sand.
 This section is strenuous and the fact that you are nearing 14,000 feet becomes apparent to the lungs.

 To return we retrace our steps, again being roped up for the section below the summit and in the gully if there is snow, and arrive back to camp in the afternoon.

 Price includes guiding, permits, group climbing gear, tents, kitchen gear, breakfasts, lunches and dinners (you bring hot/cold drinks and snack items).
 Scheduled dates include USFS trail fees.
 Private programs do not.